RatKinng/FireLord/cosmos-firelord/README.md

 - Target name: `LORA` (configurable via `plugins/DEFAULT/openc3-cosmos-lora/plugin_instance.json`).
 - Interface: TCP client to the local bridge (port 2950).
 - Telemetry reflects the 23-byte FireLord sample payload (version, node ID, uptime seconds, temperature x100 C, humidity x100 %, CO2 ppm, pressure x10 hPa, VOC/SMOKE ADC counts, status flags, CRC32).
-Nodes are TX-only; no commands are defined yet.
+The base-station firmware emits a `DATA …` line for every validated packet that can be parsed downstream; nodes are TX-only, so no commands are defined yet.
 - Screens/procedures live under `openc3-cosmos-lora/targets/LORA/` and will appear in COSMOS once the plugin is loaded.

 ## Updating the Plugin